Factland/ic-factland/README.md

 The installation principal is assumed to be available as the default in `dfx`.
 The backup and restore identity is assumed to be `factland`.
 The canister id of the canister smart contract is hard coded in the scripts.
 These can be changed in the code.

 A raw backup/restore interface is also available for debugging and last resort disaster recovery.
+The user is responsible for ensuring that there are no updates to the canister state during raw access to stable memory by (for example) `deauthorize`-ing everyone or installing a canister with only the `stable_xxx` methods.

 ### Backup